How it's done

 The City of Penticton prides itself on having one of the lowest tax multipliers for business in B.C.
 This has been a strong contributing factor in making Penticton one of the most entrepreneurial cities in Canada, as identified by the Canadian Federation of Independent Business’s 2015 & 2016 national rankings.
 See how our multiplier stacks up against other communities and the number promoted by CFIB as a reasonable, competitive rate.

-Our 2018 property tax rates can be found here.
+Our current property tax rates and bylaw information can be found here.

 The City of Penticton is dedicated to assisting you navigate through the planning, licensing and permitting process with ease and expediency.